oVirt/ovirt-site/source/develop/release-management/features/external-network-provider.html.md

 ## Summary

-Currently the Openstack Neutron integration allows oVirt to integrate with Openstack Neutron.
-This purpose of this feature is to simplify this to make it easier to add support for networks supplied by external providers.
+Currently it is possible to integrate oVirt with Openstack Neutron (using  the "Openstack Neutron Integration" feature).
+The purpose of this feature is to simplify this and to make it easier to add support for networks supplied by external providers.
 The providers will be able to provide networks using a simplified Neutron-like API.

 ### Owner